North Woodbury NJ 8-23-24 |

 found out this was a Greenbrier car.
 I emailed to see if they would send me

-I had 4 cars here in HO and O Scale to measure and reverse engineer into S
+first.
+I had 4 cars here in HO and O Scale to measure and reverse engineer into

-Scale cars.
-My mood struck me and great weather on August 23, 2025 I was off to
+S Scale cars.
+My mood struck me and great weather on August 23, 2025 I was off

-measure a gondola very conveniently placed where I could drive right up to it.
+to measure a gondola very conveniently placed where I could drive right up to

 measuring completely by myself.
 This is measuring the length with my 100 foot